microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

 1. Run `npm start` in your terminal window to run the application.
 Ensure you run the command within the `react` folder.

-    > NOTE: If the build process fails ensure that you have NPM 8 or higher installed by running `npm --version`.
-If you need to update your npm version, run `npm install -g npm`.

 1. After the applications builds you should see a calling UI displayed.
 Enable selecting your microphone and camera and initiate the call.
 You should see that you're placed in a waiting room.
 If you join the meeting you setup earlier in Microsoft Teams, you can allow the guest to enter the meeting.

 1. Press `ctrl+c` to stop the application.
 Now that you've successfully run it, let's explore how you can dynamically get the ACS user identity and token and automatically create a Microsoft Teams meeting and return the join URL using Microsoft Graph.